Sk3pz/frame_os/README.md

 ```
 Current Versions:

 1.)
+Ensure QEMU is installed:
+    - download from https://www.qemu.org/ and install
+    - ensure qemu is added to path
+2.)
 Installing BootImage:
     - run the command `rustup component add llvm-tools-preview`
     - install bootimage with `cargo install bootimage`
       (must be run outside of the project directory due to our forced target)
-2.)
+3.)
 Set the rust toolchain version to nightly to gain access to important features
     - run the command `rustup override add nightly` or `rustup override set nightly`
       if already installed.
         (can be set back to stable with `rustup override set stable`)
-3.) install the rust source so the kernel can recompile parts it uses with
+4.) install the rust source so the kernel can recompile parts it uses with
     `rustup component add rust-src`
     (must be run inside the project directory)
-4a.)
+5a.)
 Inside of `\frame_kernel`, you can use `cargo run` or `cargo build`
-4b.)
+6b.)
 To run the kernel, use `build.bat` or `run.bat`
 ```

 ```